Jebel Moya: Agriculture

 In previous studies, the lack of agricultural equipment at Jebel Moya, contrasting Jebel et Tomat's numerous grindstones and evidence of sorghum, furthered the idea that the population at Jebel Moya was primarily pastoralist.
 Yet newer research led scholars to revise that point of view.

 New excavations were initiated in 2017 by the University College London and the University of Khartoum, and they show a more continuous occupation of the site than was thought before.
 Archaeobotanical analyses were performed, and they provide evidence for domesticated taxa.
 Domesticated sorghum (Sorghum bicolor) was radiocarbon dated to c.
 2550–2210 BC.
 This was a staple crop in this society, and there are many finds.
 Domestication in sorghum is indicated by changes in chaff and grain shape.

-In 2017, domesticated-type sorghum chaff imprints in ceramics and other clay artefacts have been reported from the area of Atbara River (eastern Sudan).
+In 2017, domesticated-type sorghum chaff imprints in ceramics and other clay artifacts have been reported from the area of Atbara River (eastern Sudan).
 These were associated with the Butana Group pottery, and dated to 3500–3000 BC.
 This area is only about 300km (200 miles) northeast of Jebel Moya.

 Jujube (Ziziphus sp.), a savanna shrub, was the only other definite food plant attested at Jebel Moya.